Skip to main content

 Research

-The Montaner lab directs several international teams and advances basic translational research focused on immunology, infectious disease and cancer.
+The Montaner lab directs several international teams and advances basic translational research focused on immunology, infectious disease, and cancer.
 The lab has expertise on human immunology (innate response), HIV cure-directed efforts, cancer immunotherapy, and clinical trials.

 BEAT-HIV Delaney Collaboratory to Cure HIV-1 Infection by Combination Immunotherapy

-The BEAT-HIV Delaney Collaboratory is a partnership of more than100 leading HIV investigators, from academia to industry partners working with community-based organization Philadelphia FIGHT, to test combinations of several novel immunotherapies under new preclinical research.
+The BEAT-HIV Delaney Collaboratory is a partnership of more than 85 leading HIV investigators, from academia to industry partners working with community-based organization Philadelphia FIGHT, to test combinations of several novel immunotherapies under new preclinical research.
 The new cycle of BEAT-HIV funding established three research goals, based on goals outlined in the NIH program announcement:

 • Understand the basic mechanisms underlying persistence of the viral reservoir during ART, what cell populations contribute to rebound after treatment interruption, and the role played by host-related factors.